EducationalTestingService/skll/CONTRIBUTING.md

 -  All new functionality must be covered by unit tests.

+-  Every pull request description should contain a link to the issue that it is trying to address

 You can also check for common programming errors with the following
 tools: